BF/SF Bassman

 The Fender Bassman is a legendary guitar amp known to both guitar and bass players.
 It was introduced in 1951, primarily targeted for bass guitar players and promoted as a bass amp for the Fender Precision Bass guitar, the first mass-produced electric bass guitar ever.
 During the different eras the Bassman amp came in many different shapes and configurations.
 Few other models experienced so many changes in terms of looks and tone.
 The next time you get into a Fender Bassman discussion you should narrow down exact which era, model and circuit you’re discussing.
 Otherwise it will just be a fool’s discussion.

 The tube charts are not very useful for determining the circuit model.
-A lof of blackface Bassman amps with AA864 tube charts are actually AA165’s, and a lot of AA165 charts are glued into AB165 amps.
+A lot of blackface Bassman amps with AA864 tube charts are actually AA165’s, and a lot of AA165 charts are glued into AB165 amps.
 At the Fender factory they used old tube charts when new models came, probably because the tube layout was the same.
-Determining production date by serial number and transformer codes is better, and you should also inspect the circuit to be completly sure.
+Determining production date by serial number and transformer codes is better, and you should also inspect the circuit to be completely sure.

 The picture below shows a 1969 transition model amp.